-To improve your deliverability, MailChimp automatically authenticates your campaign with DKIM and SPF.
-Authentication is a sender identification tool that protects bulk email senders and their recipients from spam, forgery, and phishing.
+To improve your deliverability, MailChimp automatically authenticates your campaign with DKIM, and ensures your emails will pass SPF checks.
+Authentication is a sender identification tool that protects email senders and their recipients from spam, forgery, and phishing.

 In this article, you'll learn the benefits of authentication.